Professionals responsible for teaching and other education-related activities in early childhood and school education are the following:

 - primary and secondary school teachers;

-Depending on the institution type and needs, their work can be supported by other professionals:
+Depending on the type and needs of the institution, they can be supported by other professionals, including the following:

 - adult education teachers;

 Preschool education staff are professionals who have regular, direct contact with children and are responsible for their education and care.
 Their primary activities involve working with groups of children in preschool education settings.
 They are usually responsible for designing and delivering safe and developmentally appropriate activities in accordance with all relevant programmes/curricula.

 Initial education of preschool teachers engaged in early childhood education is provided by the following institutions: